 where $\lambda_0\geq 0$ is a tuning parameter, and $V_{q'}:\X\rightarrow\R_+$, given a user's choice of $q'$-norm (with $q'\in(1,2]$), is defined as

-for any initial guess $\xbf^0\in\X$ (though many of our results can be easily extended to the case with $\xbf^0\in\R^d$).
-Particularly in the case of $q'=2$ and $\xbf^0=\mathbf 0$, we have $V_{q'}(\xbf)=0.5\Vert\xbf\Vert_2^2$, which becomes the canonical Tikhonov regularization \citep{golub1999tikhonov} commonly employed in ridge regression \citep{hoerl1970ridge}.
-The same type of regularization approach has been discussed in the SAA theories for (general) convex SP, among others, by \citet{hu2020sample}, \citet{feldman2019high}, \citet{shalev2010learnability,shalev2009stochastic} and \citet{lei2020sharper}.
-Similarly in this paper, we also study SAA \eqref{Eq: SAA-ell2} in convex SP problems. \end{itemize} Throughout this paper, we refer to both formulations \eqref{Eq: SAA} and \eqref{Eq: SAA-ell2} as SAA; or, if there is ambiguity, ``SAA \eqref{Eq: SAA}'' and ``SAA \eqref{Eq: SAA-ell2}'', respectively.
+for any initial guess $\xbf^0\in\X$ (though many of our results can be easily extended to any choice of $\xbf^0\in\R^d$ and possibly $\xbf^0\notin \X$).
+Particularly in the case of $q'=2$ and $\xbf^0=\mathbf 0$, we have $V_{q'}(\xbf)=0.5\Vert\xbf\Vert_2^2$, which becomes the canonical Tikhonov regularization \citep{tikhonov1995numerical,golub1999tikhonov} commonly employed in ridge regression \citep{hoerl1970ridge}.
+The same type of regularization approach has been discussed in the SAA theories for (non-strongly) convex SP, among others, by \citet{hu2020sample}, \citet{feldman2019high}, \citet{shalev2010learnability,shalev2009stochastic} and \citet{lei2020sharper}.
+Similarly in this paper, we also study SAA \eqref{Eq: SAA-ell2} in convex SP problems.
+Because $V_{q'}$ is $(q'-1)$-strongly convex w.r.t. the $q'$-norm, additionally incorporating this term as in \eqref{Eq: SAA-ell2} would not add significant computational burden to solving the SAA problem.
+Due to strong convexity and differentiability of $V_{q'}$, it can serve as a distance generating function for Bregman divergence \citep{dhillon2008matrix}.
+While we conjecture that a wider class of distance generating functions can be employed to construct regularization terms in \eqref{Eq: SAA-ell2}, we would like to leave the detailed analysis to future research. \end{itemize} Throughout this paper, we refer to both formulations \eqref{Eq: SAA} and \eqref{Eq: SAA-ell2} as SAA; or, if there is ambiguity, ``SAA \eqref{Eq: SAA}'' and ``SAA \eqref{Eq: SAA-ell2}'', respectively.
 Both versions of SAA avoid the multi-dimensional integral involved in \eqref{Eq: SP problem statement} and thus render the SP problem to be solvable as a ``deterministic'' nonlinear program \citep{shapiro2021lectures}, often leading to a substantial improvement in tractability.